The Barleyshakes History

 Flautist Belinda Tucker won the Declan Affley Award for best young folk musician of the year at the National Folk Festival, Canberra in 2005, and then went on to become an integral part of the music program at Villa Nova College in Brisbane.
 Her Celtic ensemble from Villa Nova performs regularly at Austarlia's festivals.

 Drummer Erin Sulman is famously in demand throughout Australia having worked with Lothlorien, Greg Arnold, & Dave Flower.
 Erin also sings while drumming for Aussie Boogaloo.
+Erin left the band in 2021 for personal reason but drops inb for a sweet jam from time to time.

 Veteran instrumentalist Steve Cook is hugely respected throughout Australia for his work with acoustic Irish band Tulca Mor.
 With the Shakes he plucks a mean dizzy banjo, mandolin and electric guitar.